keesschotanus/assembly_vs_c/README.md

     else
         n = n * 3 + 1
 ```
-Collatz promises me this code will never loop endlessly
+Collatz promises me this code will never loop endlessly,
+since the result will always end with 1.

 ** The C Code

 Here is the algorithm implemented in C for the first 100000000 numbers.
+The source is named c/collatz-no-optimization.c

 ```c
 #include <stdio.h>